Meguro Counseling Center

 Tel: 03-3716-6624 Japanese version

 • 2.
 The MCC will have a set of policies in place to ensure the well-being of both the individual and collective group of clients, and the MCC in caring for these clients.
-All policies regarding scope of service, the making and breaking of appointments, fees, billing, confidentiality, etc. shall be open and presented to all clients via the sum of the media of home page, the first e-mail contact, and an Informed Consent that is signed on the initial visit.
+All policies regarding scope of service, the making and breaking of appointments, fees, billing, confidentiality, etc. shall be open and presented to all clients via the sum of the media of home page, the first e-mail contact, and an Informed Consent that is acknowledged by clients via a web form upon making an appointment.
+Please see the policies as noted on the Counseling Practice Information page.

-• 3.
+• 4.
 Depending on the situation at hand, the protection of the well-being of the client may best be met by an action of the MCC that the client may not wish themselves.
-For example, a client may be best served by referral to another facility, it may be necessary to have a face-to-face meeting to discuss the issues in context instead of email or phone discussion, the MCC may need to insist that a family member is involved, etc.
+It may be necessary to have a face-to-face meeting to discuss the issues in context instead of e-mail or phone discussion, the MCC may need to insist that a family member is involved, etc.

 • 6.
 The MCC can only function as a community counseling service.
-It is not possible, nor ethical for the MCC to function as an out-patient clinic or medical clinic, nor an in-patient medical or psychiatric facility.
-All clients should have a prescription and medical follow for any pharmaceutical, and the MCC highly recommends medical follow-up also for herbal/natural extracts or Chinese herbal medicines, etc.
+The MCC is not an out-patient psychiatric or medical clinic, nor an in-patient medical or psychiatric facility.
+All clients should have a prescription and ongoing medical supervision for any pharmaceutical treatment, and the MCC highly recommends medical supervision also for herbal/natural extracts or Chinese herbal medicines, etc. Please see this page on Psychiatric Medication Referral.

 • 7.
 The MCC is ethically bound to help any client in ongoing therapy as an interface with their medical care, however, the MCC can not bear the responsibility for the end result received from a facility that provides medical care, nor guarantee the ability of a specific client to be admitted to a hospital even if that client or their family wishes for admission.